-Stop What You Are Doing and Enable 2FA
+Stop What You Are Doing and Enable MFA

 What do Target, Home Depot, JP Morgan, Sony Pictures Entertainment, Yahoo, the Office of Personnel Management, the Democratic National Committee, and three Ukrainian electric utilities have in common?

-2FA—also known as 2-step verification or multi-factor authentication— provides an additional layer of protection for your accounts.
-This process requires two types of information to verify your identity.
-These factors include two of three categories of something that you:
+MFA—also known as 2-factor authentication or 2-step verification— provides an additional layer of protection for your accounts.
+This process requires at least two types of information to verify your identity.
+These factors include at least two of three categories of something that you:

 If It’s Broken, Fix It.